schani/SimpLang/README.md

 outer `a`.

 `if` works as expected.
 It must have both `then` and `else` clauses.
-It considers a value to be false when it is `0`, otherwise true.

 `loop` introduces variable bindings like `let`, but it also provides a jump target for uses of `recur` in the body.  `recur` invocations jump